2018 Hockey East men's ice hockey tournament

-The 2018 Hockey East Men's Ice Hockey Tournament was played between March 2 and March 17, 2018 at campus locations and at the TD Garden in Boston, Massachusetts.
+The 2018 Hockey East Men's Ice Hockey Tournament was the 34th tournament in the history of the conference.
+It was played between March 2 and March 17, 2018 at campus locations and at the TD Garden in Boston, Massachusetts.
 Boston University won their 9th tournament and earned Hockey East's automatic bid into the 2018 NCAA Division I Men's Ice Hockey Tournament.

-The tournament was the 34th in league history.

 Format

 The tournament included all eleven teams in the conference.
 Seeds 1–5 earned a first-round bye, and seeds 6–11 played a best-of-three Opening Round played on campus locations.
 Winners advanced to play the 1–3 seeds in the best-of-three Quarterfinals on campus locations.
 Winners of those series played in a single-game Semifinal, and those winners faced off in a single-game Championship Final, both at the TD Garden.